joseph-flinn/site/frontend/posts/retro-failure-effective-feedback.md

 ## Resources

-1. “Exploring the Habits That Enhance People Management and Leadership.”
+1. "Exploring the Habits That Enhance People Management and Leadership."
 Marlow | Coaching for Managers and Emerging Leaders, https://getmarlow.com/article/exploring-the-habits-that-enhance-people-management-and-leadership-1599081175682x923507461749735400.
 Accessed 28 July 2024.
 2. Sinek, Simon.
 Find Your Why: A Practical Guide to Discovering Purpose for You or Your Team.
 Portfolio/Penguin, an imprint of Penguin Random House, LLC, 2017.
 3. Sterman, John D. Business Dynamics: Systems Thinking and Modeling for a Complex World.
 Nachdr., Irwin/McGraw-Hill, 2009.
 4. Meadows, Donella H., and Diana Wright.
 Thinking in Systems: A Primer.
 Earthscan, 2009.
-5. “Use Situation-Behavior-Impact (SBI)™ to Understand Intent.”
+5. "Use Situation-Behavior-Impact (SBI)™ to Understand Intent."
 CCL, https://www.ccl.org/articles/leading-effectively-articles/closing-the-gap-between-intent-vs-impact-sbii/.
 Accessed 12 May 2024.